 The female body is a beautiful, complex system.
-The natural feminine cycle of hormones is a wondrous phenomenon unmatched in any way.
+The natural feminine cycle of hormones is an unmatched phenomenon.
 Women are also the only ones that can complete the miraculous process of conceiving a baby and giving birth.

-They are amazing nurturers, have incredible intuition, and are usually better at empathizing than their male counterparts.
+They are amazing nurturers, have incredible intuition, and are usually more empathetic than their male counterparts.
 (1)

 To sum it up, women are amazing!

-This will enhance a woman’s ideal health and immune system balance.
-Upsetting this equilibrium can lead to not just feeling tired or catching a cold more easily.
+A woman's health, however, relies on a delicate balance.
+Upsetting this equilibrium can not only lead to feeling tired or catching a cold more easily.
 It can open the door to some serious health issues.

-Candida infection is one of the factors that can disturb this balance.
+Candida infection is one factor that can disturb this balance.

 Normally, Candida is among the billions of microbes living in different areas throughout the body.
 As long as it stays relatively small in number, everything is fine.
-But if the natural mechanisms in the body aren’t able to keep them in check, Candida yeast infection can take over.
+But if the natural mechanisms of the body can't keep them in check, Candida yeast infection can take over.
 This leads to the question, what upsets the female body’s ability to control Candida?

 Candida And The Female Body

 Candida overgrowth rates in women seem to correspond with their reproductive years.
-Statistics show that women start to be more prone to infection in their 20’s.
-This usually coincides with the start of sexual activity.
-The rates of infection increase and peak in the 30’s and 40’s and then start to decrease.
+Statistics show that women start to be more prone to infection in their 20s.
+The rates of infection increase and peak in the 30s and 40s and then start to decrease.
 (2)

 Candida is also common in pregnant women.
 It can affect up to 55% of women in their third trimesters.
 What is the common denominator in these groups of women?
 High levels of the hormone estrogen.